BalooFlash/Leo_job_portfolio/content/jobs/Doodcats/index.md

 - Designed staking Dapp that stakes several type of NFTs & sDOOD token.
 - Proposed & implemented a new idea to attract users. (especially: UpgradeLevel function)
 - Tactfully, Solved the risk with the web3 function.
+- Built Minting site using React and Web3
+- Developed wallet connect feature using React and web3-walletconnector
+- Developed responsive websites in Antd(React ), CSS/SASS and Antd.
+- Built the foundations of a React components library to integrate into web applications.